reslp/reproducibility-workshop/day-1/exercise-4-git.rst

 .. admonition:: Exercise

    Find the secret message hidden in the repository.
 You can use what you have learned so far to discover it.
-Using ``git branch -a`` could help.
+Additionally, the command ``git branch -a`` or ``git branch -r`` could help.
+Branches are often listed as origin/<branchname> to change to a branch using git you just need the name after the forward slash ``/`` character.

 Transfering local changes to an online repository